-I’ve been looking forward to completing our laundry room and half bath renovation for quite awhile.
+I’ve been looking forward to finishing our laundry room and half bath renovation for quite awhile.
 After spending several months walking around on subfloors I was beyond ready to get these brick floors installed.
-But after installing the tiny little hexagon tiles in our upstairs bathroom AKA the tile from Hell.
-I was also dreading starting another tiling job.
+Although after tiling our upstairs bathroom with those tiny little hexagon tiles (AKA the tile from Hell) I was dreading starting another tiling job.

 I ended up ordering my bricks online from Home Depot.
 I went with the Old Mill Brick in the color Rushmore because I liked that they had gray tones.
 You may want to check around and see what your local options are.
 We just have to order everything online so that’s why I went with Home Depot.
 I really love the bricks they sell, though.
 The color was exactly what I was looking for.